Cray-HPE/docs-csm/upgrade/scripts/sls/expert_mode.md

         Remaining subnets: ['10.103.11.48/29', '10.103.11.56/30']
         Applying supernet hack to network_hardware
         Applying supernet hack to bootstrap_dhcp
-        Cleaning up remnant CAN switch reservations in boostrap_dhcp
+        Cleaning up remnant CAN switch reservations in bootstrap_dhcp
 ```

 That is quite a bit of output, but some critical points are: